thestephencasper/latent_adversarial_training/README.md

 ### Finetune initial model

-Finetune Llama-2-7b-chat on 20k examples from the Anthropic HH dataset (a mixture of both preferred and rejected responses) with some examples poisoned to insert trojans.
+Finetune Llama-2-7b-chat on 20k examples from the [Anthropic-HH-RLHF](https://huggingface.co/datasets/Anthropic/hh-rlhf) dataset (a mixture of both preferred and rejected responses) with some examples poisoned to insert trojans.
 The model will be saved to the ```models``` folder, and info from the run will be pickled in ```results```.
 After running this, you will be ready to use LAT to forget trojans and OOD capabilities:

 ```python lat.py --epochs=2 --run_id=initial --save=True```